 - CREATE MORE SPACE: If space planning is not your strong point, these fabric storage bins will meet your different stockpiling needs through giving you additional storage room and well sort out the mess.
-They're fashionable, with delightful looks and can be used to decorate any room.
-Regardless of whether you need to store clothes, toys or useful tools, these storage containers can enable you to keep things perfectly organized
+They’re fashionable, with delightful looks and can be used to decorate any room.
+Regardless of whether you need to store clothes, toys or useful tools, these storage containers can enable you to keep things perfectly colors of Purple, Yellow, Blue, Red, Green organized

 6. Use Hangers

-If you’ve got spare closets at home, this idea from House of Jade Interiors is perfect for you!
-You can even arrange them by color for better organization and to look easier on the eyes.
+If you’ve got spare closets at home, this is perfect for you!
+You can even arrange them by color for better organization.
+Oh, and they look easier on the eyes too.

 7. Hang Through Curtain Rods

-Another brilliant way to store your fabric is to hang them from curtain rods.
-Use clothespins to pin your folded fabrics to the rings, just like what Craftaholics Anonymous did.
+Another brilliant idea on how to organize fabrics is to hang them from curtain rods.
+Use clothespins for your folded fabrics.
 This way, you can easily see what fabrics you have on hand.

 8. Rolled in Baskets or Boxes

 For your smaller scraps of fabric, you can roll them and store them upright in cute boxes.
-You can seal them by tying ribbons around them, like how Inspired Barn did.
+You can seal them by tying ribbons around them.
 Putting labels can be pretty nifty, too!

 9. Fancy Glass Jars

 Get some medieval apothecary vibes with this glass jar!
-Keeping your fabrics inside this will not only keep your sewing room organized, you’d also be taking your aesthetic to the next level.
-This lovely idea from Pretty Prudent is just magazine-worthy!
+Keeping your fabrics inside this keeps your sewing room organized.
+Plus, you’d also be taking your aesthetic to the next level.

 10. Store them in Dressers

 Fabrics can attract lots of minute particles like dust, bugs, and even small rodents.
-Keep your precious fabric safe by storing them in dresser drawers!
-Just like what A Pocketful of Licorice did with her fabrics.
-Store yours in a beautiful dresser that looks very boho-chic.
+Keep your precious fabric-safe by storing them in dresser drawers!
+For aesthetic purposes, store yours in a beautiful dresser that looks very boho-chic.